bvaisvil/zenith/README.md

 rustup default stable
 ```

 Change the 'stable' toolchain above to beta/nightly/... if you have some specific preference.
-After this install the zenith or zenith-git package (latter will always track the latest git revision): ```yay -S zenith```
+After this install the zenith or zenith-git package (latter will track the latest git revision): ```yay -S zenith```

 ### Homebrew